vipulnaik/diet-exercise-health/notes/blood-gas-transport-primer.md

-However, more hemoglobin creates viscosity problems, impairing blood flow, and impaired blood flow means impaired ability of blood to deliver the oxygen to tissues.
+However, more hemoglobin creates viscosity problems, impairing blood flow, and impaired blood flow means impaired ability of blood to deliver oxygen and nutrients to tissues (in other words, the effect of viscosity isn't just limited to oxygen delivery but the broader functioning of blood).
 The viscosity problems are triggered both if we increase the hemoglobin concentration per unit volume of RBC (aka the MCHC in the CBC), the size of the RBC itself (aka the MCV in the CBC), or the number of RBCs per unit volume (the RBC measurement in the CBC).
 The three things together multiply to give the hemeglobin concentration, and while the exact details of how each affects viscosity differ, none of them allow for significant increases without paying the price in viscosity.

 In this respect, we can think of the RBC system as a finely optimized system that operates within tight parameters -- go too far down, and